metal3-community/metal-boot/internal/ipxe/generate/README.md

 The build process generates:
 - `internal/firmware/edk2/snp-uboot.efi` - iPXE EFI binary for ARM64

-## Integration with pibmc
+## Integration with Metal Boot

-The iPXE EFI binary is automatically built during `go generate` and placed in the firmware directory where it can be used by the pibmc system for:
+The iPXE EFI binary is automatically built during `go generate` and placed in the firmware directory where it can be used by the metal boot system for:

 - Network booting via EFI
 - DHCP-based boot configurations